 From the wonders of the Caspian Sea in Kazakhstan to the sands of Uzbekistan, from the streets and bustling traffic of Tajikistan’s Dushanbe to a brief moment over the Afghanistan border, this is an exploration not just of the history, culture and people of this region, nor of routes to Kyrgyzstan, but of your own endurance, skill and determination to get to each new destination as you explore Central Asia.

 For over a decade The Travel Scientists have provided a range of exotic adventures to far flung places.
-This is no ordinary trip to Central Asia, and whilst we can offer packages that range from bare-bones DIY rallying participation to those with hotels and a vehicle thrown in, this will be an journey of discovery and adventure that will challenge you to get where you’re going regardless.
+This is no ordinary trip to Central Asia, and whilst we can offer packages that range from bare-bones DIY rallying participation to those with hotels thrown in, this will be an journey of discovery and adventure that will challenge you to get where you’re going regardless.